CARRIE MEINBERG BURKE, AIA

 Carrie’s work integrates architecture, industrial design, and construction through an interdisciplinary design process.
-She finds inspiration in the technical and nuanced aspects of natural forces and user experience applied to the design of built environments at all scales.
+She finds inspiration in the technical and nuanced aspects of natural forces and human health and experience applied to the design of built environments at all scales.

-Recent work with PARABOLA includes offices in NYC and SF for a media company, and the development of workplace design process and Global Project Guide for Google.
-She was lead designer and contractor on PARABOLA’s live / work laboratory, and was the lead designer for a Living Building Challenge residence in California for a real estate and innovative technology executive.
+Recent work includes offices in New York City for First Look Media, and the development of a workplace design process and Global Project Guide for Google.
+She was lead designer and contractor on Parabola’s live / work laboratory, and was the lead designer for a Living Building Challenge residence in California for a real estate and technology executive.

 Carrie received a Masters in Architecture from Yale, and Bachelor of Architecture from Virginia Tech and the Architectural Association, London.
-Awards include the Yale Feldman Prize for "design solutions that achieve the practical and poetic", Richard Kelly Grant for innovative lighting design, and the Virginia AIA award for design excellence.
+Awards include the Yale Feldman Prize for "Design Solutions that Achieve the Practical and Poetic"; the Richard Kelly Grant for Innovative Lighting Design; and the Virginia AIA award for design excellence.
 She received a National Science Foundation EFRI-SEED grant for interdisciplinary engineering research, and was the Esherick Visiting Professor at UC Berkeley with Kevin Burke.

 Kevin’s diverse design portfolio includes a number of pioneering projects, including NASA’s Sustainability Base.
 His award-winning designs have achieved the highest levels of environmental performance while creating inspiring places of community, connectivity and well-being.
-Recent work with PARABOLA includes offices in NYC and SF for a media company, and the development of workplace design process and Global Project Guide for Google.
+Recent work with Parabola includes the New York City offices of First Look Media, and the development of a workplace design process and Global Project Guide for Google.

 Kevin received his undergraduate degree in International Relations from Stanford University, and a Masters in Architecture from the University of Virginia.
 He was the Esherick Visiting Professor at UC Berkeley’s College of Environmental Design with Carrie Meinberg Burke.